-The Rules of Golf stroke play (and head-to-head medal play for the final eight), plus any local rules implemented by the NCAA Men's Golf Committee, will govern the championships.
+The Rules of Golf, plus any local rules implemented by the NCAA Men's Golf Committee, will govern the championships.

 A daily team score is computed totaling the lowest scores of four of the five team members.
 The final team score is determined by totaling each daily score.
 Sudden-death playoffs will be used for breaking ties for individual championships, as well as for advancement to the Head-to-Head Medal Play.
 See appendixes in the pre-championships manual for playoff procedure.